rasheedev/most-starred-github-repos/README.md

 ## Features
 * This App will list the most starred Github repos that were created in the last 30 days.
-* Github repositories are descendingly sorted by number of stars.
+* Github repositories are descendingly sorted by stars count.
-* This App uses infinite scroll th display more new repositories
+* This App uses infinite scroll th display more new repositories.

 ## Libraries used in this Application
-+ axios to make http requests and get Github repositories
++ axios: to make http requests and get Github repositories.
-+ moment.js: to deal easily with dates instead of native javascript Date object
++ moment.js: to deal easily with dates instead of native javascript Date object.
-+ vue-spinner: to run a loading spinner while the script tries to get repositories
++ vue-spinner: to run a loading spinner while the script tries to get repositories.

 ## Project Setup
 ```
-install dependencies
+# install dependencies
 npm install

-Compiles and hot-reloads for development
+# Compiles and hot-reloads for development
 npm run serve

-Compiles and minifies for production
+# Compiles and minifies for production
 npm run build
 ```